Blendify/blender-manual/blender_docs/manual/advanced/command_line/introduction.rst

 Introduction
 ************

-The *Console Window* is an operating system text window that displays messages about Blender's operations, status, and internal errors.
+The *Console Window*, also called a *Terminal*, is an operating system text window that displays messages about Blender's operations, status, and internal errors.

 Use Cases: